Srija890/SpringBoot/Readme.md

-Task-4:
+Task-9:

-Generate API documentation using Swagger 2
+Implementing Lombok using @Lombok